 There are three types of metadata; descriptive, structural, and administrative.

-Examples: title, creator, unique identifiers, subjects, keywords
+Examples: title, creator, DOI, subjects, keywords

 Examples: Manifest of files in a dataset, table of contents, or schema of database tables

-Administrative Metadata helps in managing the resource by describing technical aspects, rights management, and preservation information.
+Administrative metadata helps in managing the resource by describing technical aspects, rights management, and preservation information.

 Technical Examples: file type, version information, how/when created